 OOO «DonBioTech», a joint venture of Russian Varshavsky group and German industrial group Evonik, sets up a grain processing facility for the production of L-lysine from wheat.

 The biotechnological complex put up by JSC «Biotech Rosva» uses wheat as a feedstock to produce speciality goods such as starch, gluten and various starch sugars, which are intended as ingredients for the food industry.
-A by-product will be used as animal feed.
+A by-product is used as animal feed.

-ZAO Agroholding «Yubileinii» sets up a wheat processing complex in Ishim in the Tyumen Region.
-VOGELBUSCH has been assigned by the general contractor, Talmax Engineering s.r.o., with the supply of a glucose plant to produce a fermentation substrate.
+ZAO Agroholding «Yubileinii» sets up a wheat processing complex - AminoSib - in Ishim in the Tyumen Region.
+Vogelbusch has been assigned by the general contractor, Talmax Engineering s.r.o., with the supply of a glucose plant to produce a fermentation substrate.

 The order includes the process design as well as the supply of key equipment and the complete automation and control system for the unit.
-The plant was commissioned in 2016.
+The glucose plant was commissioned by Vogelbusch in 2016 and is started up after finalisation of the complete complex in 2017.

-The 12,000 liter per day unit has been prefabricated and skid-mounted in Austria and transferred to Gibraltar by truck to be integrated in the San Roque oil refinery complex in 2016.
+The 12,000 liters per day unit has been prefabricated and skid-mounted in Austria and transferred to Gibraltar by truck to be integrated in the San Roque oil refinery complex in 2016.

 CANDY GOLD - Tashkent, Uzbekistan